codeadict/codeadict.github.com/_posts/2022-08-24-git-worktree.md

 nothing to commit, working tree clean
 ````

 You can now have these two work trees open in different editors, terminals, and tmux panes without worrying about one work interfering with the other.
+If you use VSCode, there is a nice extension that makes creating an switching worktrees easier, check https://marketplace.visualstudio.com/items?itemName=GitWorktrees.git-worktrees.

 I hope this can be helpful to anyone, and for more advanced usage you can refer to the [git-worktree documentation](https://git-scm.com/docs/git-worktree).